|

 In their outdoor pen, I use two large "cement mixing pans" These can

-I fill then less than half.
+I fill them less about half than half.

 I also have a flat log in front of the pans to make it easier for